Trade directories, a few in print and a full set on microfiche.

-Census returns, 1841 to 1901, which can be viewed on the microfilm and fiche readers, for Belper itself and a good number of surrounding villages including Belper, Milford, Duffield, Hazelwood, Mugginton, Quarndon, Turnditch, Weston Underwood, Denby, Holbrook, Horsley, Kilbourne, Heage, Ripley, Crich, Pentrich, South Wingfield, Alderwasley, Dethick, Lea and Holloway.
+Census returns, 1841 to 1901, which can be viewed on the microfilm and fiche readers, for Belper itself and some surrounding villages including Belper, Milford, Duffield, Hazelwood, Mugginton, Quarndon, Turnditch, Weston Underwood, Denby, Holbrook, Horsley, Kilbourne, Heage, Ripley, Crich, Pentrich, South Wingfield, Alderwasley, Dethick, Lea and Holloway.

 Strutt Mill School Records on microfilm (from originals at Manchester Archives).
 Admissions Register Girls 1818 to 1839, 1848 to 1880.
 List of children employed at the mills 1866 to 1884.
 School Certificate books 1844 to 1858.

-A small number of old maps of Belper including copies of some Strutt estate maps.
+A few old maps of Belper including copies of some Strutt estate maps.

 A collection of over 1,000 slides, postcards and photographs of Belper and some neighbouring villages.